 Mrs Sarah Kelly – Family Support Worker

 Ms Kelly has worked in a local primary school for the last five years, supporting teaching and learning.
 She has trained in Makaton and carried out speech and language sessions for pupils.
-Prior to that she created a successful drop in group in Camden which supported families and their children.
+Prior to that, she created a successful drop-in group in Camden which supported families and their children.
 She has a wealth of knowledge about support services in the local area and has strong links with local nursery schools.
 Mrs Kelly lives locally and is a mother of two children.

 Ms Paulina Treanor – Therapist

 Ms Treanor is an experienced Creative Arts Psychotherapist and fully accredited with Health Professional Council (HCPC).
-She holds an MA in Drama and Movement Therapy and Foundation and Intermediate Level Certificate in Family and Couple Psychotherapy.
+She holds an MA in Drama and Movement Therapy and a Foundation and Intermediate Level Certificate in Family and Couple Psychotherapy.
 She is currently in the process of obtaining an MA in Integrative Child and Adolescent Psychotherapy and Counselling.
 (UKCP and BACP).

 Paulina has worked in a variety of settings, specialising in working with children and young people.
 Some of her experiences include; children with emotional and behavioural difficulties, adolescents, families, adult, mental health settings, NHS, drug and alcohol recovery settings, children and adults with learning disabilities.
-She also has an excessive experience of working with children and adolescence who have experienced high levels of trauma and abuse.
+She also has extensive experience of working with children and adolescence who have experienced high levels of trauma and abuse.